CrumrineCoder/VotingApp/README.md

 # Voting Website

-This website is for creating and voting on polls that are stored in a database.
-This was built as part of FreeCodeCamp's backend cirriculum.
+This is my first attempt at a fullstack website.
+The website lets users create, view, and vote on polls.
+If the user logs in, the user can link a poll in its creation to the user's account.
+The user can edit or delete the poll at any time afterwards if it's linked.

+This was built as part of FreeCodeCamp's backend curriculum.
+This is my first fullstack website and I taught myself Express, Node.js, NPM, MongoDB, and other minor libraries to build this.
+Once I find the time, I'll improve on this with the skills I learned making the NPC website.
+I really enjoyed seeing the progress I made from the initial boilerplate I used to the current website.

 ## To Do